sha1n/path-ethic/README.md

 # PATH Ethic
-`path-ethic` is a native `zsh` plugin that provides CLI for `PATH` manipulation, `PATH` preset management and automatic per-directory preset loading.
-It does not touch your existing `.zshrc`, `.zprofile` or any other shell environment configuration, but adds on top of existing environment.
+`path-ethic` is a native `Zsh` plugin that provides CLI for `PATH` manipulation, preset management and automatic loading.
+It does not touch your existing `.zshrc`, `.zprofile` or any other shell environment configuration, but adds on top of your existing environment.

 <img src="docs/images/presets-demo.gif" width="100%">